The Business of IT Blog

 • Highlights objectives of the document

-This part of the document contains:
+The service and charges part of the OLA document contains:

-• The agreed upon Scope of Work (SOW)
+• The agreed-upon Scope of Work (SOW)

-• Customer Requirements
+• Customer requirements

-• General Service Terms
+• Service hours

 Best practices for writing an OLA